Pirates vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero has recorded 41 hits with seven doubles, seven home runs and 13 walks.
-He has driven in 20 runs with two stolen bases.
+- Guerrero has seven doubles, seven home runs, 13 walks and 21 RBI (42 total hits).
+He has swiped two bases.

-- Guerrero will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .318 with two doubles, two home runs, two walks and five RBI.
+- Guerrero hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .364 with two doubles, two home runs and six RBI.

 Guerrero Recent Games